 In years past, I would be sure to provide extra time for kids to complete tasks.
 I built in more transition time and gave myself a couple of extra days to complete any projects or lessons.
-But how would you do that if you are still learning virtually?
-Or working on a hybrid model?
-Here’s one idea that can help create a real connection between you and your students this summer.
+The following idea, in particular, really helps to create a real connection between you and your students this summer.

 Summer Postcard Project Idea: